devpavan04/ejs-express-blog/readme.md

 # ejs-express-blog

-A simple blog posting application built with EJS and ExpressJS which serves as a backend server that showcases CRUD operation usecase using REST API.
+A simple blog posting application built with EJS and ExpressJS which showcases CRUD operation use case using REST API.